• Skip to primary navigation

 Here’s what happened.

-I decided to travel to Patagonia, a place I have dreamed of going for a while.
+I decided to travel to Patagonia, a place I had dreamed of going for a while

 Torres del Paine